Visualizing testing

 In our simulation, the actual fatality rate was .

-All testing policies underestimate the actual number of cases, but how underestimated vary greatly depending on specifics.
-And that is without going into additional factors that also play out in reality, such as false positive and false negatives in tests' results.
+All testing policies underestimate the actual number of cases, but how underestimated they are varies greatly depending on the specific testing parameters.
+And that is without going into additional factors that also play out in reality, such as false positives and false negatives in test results.

-All of this results in a situation where we do not know precisely what is happening, and we cannot rely on what is happening elsewhere to base our decisions and public health policy.
+All of this results in a situation where we do not know precisely what is happening, and we cannot rely on external data to inform our decisions and public health policy.

 Ombeline Lagé